Yishan (official)

-Life
+Yishan was born in Mukden, Qing Dynasty, on 13 June, 1790.
+In 1821, Yishan was appointed Third-class Imperial Guard in the Forbidden City.
+In 1838, he was appointed General of Ili.
+Yishan replaced Qishan as the Imperial Commissioner of the Qing Dynasty in 1841, during the First Opium War, following Qishan's arrest.
+After surrendering to the British Empire in 1842, Yishan was arrested and detained by the Imperial Clan Court, but was later released.
+In late 1842, Yishan was promoted to Second-class Imperial Guard.
+He signed numerous treaties with the Russian Empire during the 1850s, and he died on 30 June, 1878 after taking part in the Second Opium War from 1857 to 1860.

+Early life and family background

-Yishan was born in the Aisin Gioro clan, the imperial clan of the Manchu-led Qing dynasty, towards the end of the reign of the Qianlong Emperor.
+Yishan was born in Mukden (modern-day Shenyang), in the Aisin Gioro clan, the imperial clan of the Manchu-led Qing dynasty, towards the end of the reign of the Qianlong Emperor, on 13 June, 1790.
 He was a great-great-grandson of Yunti, the Kangxi Emperor's 14th son and the first in line in the Prince Xun peerage.
 His great-grandfather, Hongchun (弘春; 1703–1739), once held the title of a junwang (second-rank prince) as "Prince Tai of the Second Rank" (多羅泰郡王).
 His family was under the Bordered Blue Banner of the Eight Banners.

+Career

+Early career (1821-1838)

 In 1821, after the Daoguang Emperor came to the throne, Yishan, then a fourth-grade noble was recruited to serve as a third-class imperial guard (三等侍衛) in the Forbidden City.
-Between 1821 and 1838, he held the following appointments, among others: lingdui dachen (領隊大臣) of Da'erbahatai (塔爾巴哈台; an administrative region in present-day Xinjiang); deputy dutong (都統; commander) of the Bordered Blue Banner Han Forces; canzan dachen (參贊大臣) of Ili (伊犁; an area within Xinjiang).
+He helped them train recurits Between 1821 and 1838, he held the following appointments, among others: lingdui dachen (領隊大臣) of Da'erbahatai (塔爾巴哈台; an administrative region in present-day Xinjiang); deputy dutong (都統; commander) of the Bordered Blue Banner Han Forces; canzan dachen (參贊大臣) of Ili (伊犁; an area within Xinjiang).
 In 1838, he was appointed as General of Ili to govern and maintain security in the area known as Dzungaria.
 He was recalled back to the capital, Beijing, two years later.